dat-boris/playtest-deck-mechanics/spice_road/RULES.md

 * Each gold is 3 points
 * Each silver coin is 1 point.
 * Each resources that is better than tumeric win the game.

+The player with most points win.
+In case of tie, the player with the later turn order win.